azqanadeem/azqanadeem.github.io/_news/cv-advisor.md

 award: false
 ---

-Serving as a CV advisor at the TU Delft Career Centre! :fairy:
+Serving as a CV advisor at the TU Delft Career Centre! :woman_teacher: